 However, organic hemp oil itself is one of the most nutritious seed oils available on the market, and is a great dietary supplement just on its own.

-Here are some facts about hemp oil to ponder when considering to add it into your daily health regime.
+Here are some facts to ponder when considering adding it into your daily health regime.

-The reality is that hemp oil is made from raw hemp seeds – which means that it has no mind-altering properties (so hemp oil is definitely not hashish oil) and the chemical composition is very different from CBD oil.
+The reality is that hemp oil is made from raw hemp seeds – which means that it has no mind-altering properties, and its chemical composition is very different from CBD oil.

 Hemp oil is a well-documented dietary supplement and beauty aid, unlike CBD oil which is more of a supplement or medicine, especially when used in regards to various health conditions.

 So why should you be interested in a “weird” oil made from hemp seeds?
 Well, you are about to find out right now…

 #2 – It Has Plenty Of Nutrients

 Hemp seeds are raw, natural seeds rich in protein, polyunsaturated fatty acids (among which omega 3s and omega 6s) as well as insoluble fiber.
 They are also a rich container of tocopherols, also known as Vitamin E antioxidants.

 Hemp seeds are full of electrolytes and essential micro-elements such as potassium, magnesium, iron, zinc, calcium, phosphorus, strontium, thorium and chromium.